hdl4fpga/hdl4fpga/scopeiojs/README.rst

 `nwjs <./nwjs>`_ is the ScopeIOJS application for `nw.js <https://nwjs.io>`_ to run. if `serialport <https://github.com/serialport/node-serialport>`_ is needed, it must be recompiled in order to make it work.
-Further instruction to compile it on Linux or Windows on `<./nwjs>`_
+Further instructions are on `<./nwjs>`_

 nodesrv
 -------